They may be higher in carbs than other fruits, but the humble banana packs a very nutritious punch.

 But bananas aren't just for athletes.
 While it's true that bananas do pack more carbs per bite than other fruits (because they're lower in water content), there's no need to shun them, even if you're trying to lose weight.
 Bananas are a rich source of potassium, an essential nutrient in the body which, in addition to reducing blood pressure, helps support muscle maintenance and acts as a natural diuretic that alleviates water retention and bloating.
 The high levels of vitamin B6 in bananas also helps maintain healthy blood sugar levels and is vital for the production of feel-good neurotransmitters like serotonin and norepinephrine.
 Bananas are also packed with fiber, which boosts satiety and improves digestive health.

-But bananas aren’t just for athletes.
-In my newest book S.A.S.S!
-Yourself Slim I include several banana recipes, including my Green Tea and Vanilla Banana Almond Smoothie and Vanilla Almond Frozen Banana snack.
-They're also on the list of fruits you can use to build your own meals using my ‘5 piece puzzle’ concept (meals made from specific portions of produce, whole grain, lean protein, plant-based fat and natural seasonings).
+More good news: Bananas are super easy to incorporate into your diet.
+In my newest book, S.A.S.S.
+Yourself Slim, I include several banana recipes, including my Green Tea and Vanilla Banana Almond Smoothie and Vanilla Almond Frozen Banana snack.
+They're also on the list of fruits you can use to build your own meals using my "five-piece puzzle" concept (meals made from specific portions of produce, whole grain, lean protein, plant-based fat, and natural seasonings).

 Here are three of my favorite satiating but slimming banana-based breakfast and snack combos:

 Banana ginger chocolate parfait

 Cynthia Sass is a registered dietitian with master's degrees in both nutrition science and public health.
-Frequently seen on national TV, she's a SHAPE contributing editor and nutrition consultant to the New York Rangers and Tampa Bay Rays.
-Her latest New York Times best seller is S.A.S.S.
-Yourself Slim: Conquer Cravings, Drop Pounds and Lose Inches.
+Frequently seen on national TV, she's a Shape contributing editor and nutrition consultant to the New York Rangers and Tampa Bay Rays.
+Her latest New York Times bestseller is S.A.S.S.
+Yourself Slim: Conquer Cravings, Drop Pounds, and Lose Inches.